jmdaemon/shortpath/README.md

 - Caching/Reusing `full_paths` from previous paths given they
     contain matching aliases, could lead to a potential order of magnitude speedup.
 - Enable feature to expand and fold environment variables.
+- Use custom GAT iterator to simplify expand_shortpath

 ## Binary